How is Alexa being used in education?

 Alexa for EdTechs and learning companies

 Alexa helps EdTechs and learning companies broaden their reach, deepen user engagement, and support student learning.
-From helping faculty and administrators access important data to creating a new way for students to review key concepts, Alexa is helping EdTechs enhance their products for users.
+From helping faculty and administrators access important data to creating a new way for students to review key concepts, EdTechs are using Alexa to enhance their user experience.

 Getting started with Alexa